titouancreach/vuejs-redux/README.md

   npm install --save vuejs-redux
   ```

+# V1.1.0
+A new version is in progress.
+It includes:
+  - Slots (default/named/scoped) (see [issue](https://github.com/titouancreach/vuejs-redux/issues/6))
+  - Default value for `mapStateToProps` and `mapDispatchToProps`
+  - More unit tests
+  - Linter/Prettier

 # Counter example

 Let's build a simple counter app.
 (The full code can be found in the `example/` directory.